Thursday, November 21, 2024

 FROM {user_name |PUBLIC |role_name}

-You can replace privileges with the values such as SELECT, INSERT, UPDATE, DELETE, REFERENCES, ALTER, or ALL.
+Replace privileges with SELECT, INSERT, UPDATE, DELETE, REFERENCES, ALTER, or ALL.

-To move on, remove the INSERT and ALTER permissions on the HumanResources.Employee table assigned to the user Manager by running the following command:
+Let us remove the INSERT and ALTER permissions on the HumanResources.Employee table assigned to the user Manager by running the following query:

 REVOKE INSERT, ALTER ON HumanResources.Employee TO Manager;